adam-p/text-file-follower/README.md

 ### Linux

 * Tests pass, except...
-* Due to a [watchit bug](https://github.com/TrevorBurnham/Watchit/issues/1) (which itself is due to a `fs.watch` oddity), when a watched file is deleted (or renamed) and recreated, the result will be two watchers.
+* Due to a [watchit bug](https://github.com/TrevorBurnham/Watchit/issues/1) (which itself is due to a `fs.watch` oddity), when a watched file is deleted and recreated, the result will be two watchers.
+* Probably also due to a watchit/`fs.watch` bug, after a watched file is renamed it gets permanently lost -- no more events come in for it (except `'close'`).

 ### OS X